-Among the ten horns, a single “little horn” makes itself prominent and “speaks blasphemously.”
+In Daniel 7, the prophet sees a vision of four kingdoms.
+The fourth kingdom has ten horns, and among them is a single “little horn” makes itself prominent and “speaks blasphemously.”
 (Daniel 7:8) This little horn is given more details.
 It has eyes and a mouth, perhaps to indicate this is a person rather than a kingdom.
 Eyes are often associated with pride (Isaiah 2:11, 5:15).
 It speaks boastfully and uproots three of the other horns.
 In the judgment scene which follows the other horns are not specifically judged along with the little horn.

 Who this arrogant “little horn”?
 There are at least three possibilities.
 First, the majority of scholarship accepts a Maccabean origin of the book of Daniel, so this arrogant horn is an obvious reference to Antiochus IV Epiphanes.
 In fact, this identification seems clear in Daniel 8:23-26.
 The vision in Daniel 7 is therefore not prophecy, but a retelling of Judea’s relationship with Babylon, Persia, Alexander’s Greece and the Seleucid king Antiochus IV.

 Second, for the minority of scholars who argue the fourth and final beast is Rome, the little horn is a Roman emperor, usually Nero or Domitian, but the first century has plenty of candidates for blasphemous kings!
 Revelation 13 and 17 seems to take up the imagery of beasts and arrogant horns from Daniel 7 and apply it to the Roman Empire.